EU competition regulators say Poland's retail tax is illegal

-BRUSSELS, June 30 European Union state aid regulators on Friday said a Polish retail tax is illegal as it favoured smaller companies with lower turnover.
+BRUSSELS, June 30 (Reuters) - European Union state aid regulators on Friday said a Polish retail tax is illegal as it favoured smaller companies with lower turnover.

 Under the scheme, which entered into force on Sept.
 1 last year, companies operating in Poland's retail sector were set to pay a monthly tax based on their turnover.